tfsumon/byteboltsec-hugo-test/content/english/blog/what-is-a-data-breach.md

 *But we know how hackers typically plan and conduct those attacks.
 The process includes three steps, typically.*

 - **The first step is reconnaissance.** Hackers generally don’t pick targets at random.
 They research companies they want to breach and look for weaknesses they could exploit.
-This might also include looking for vulnerable staff members who would either give them access for a bribe, or unintentionally assist hackers in the breach via social engineering.
+This might also include looking for vulnerable staff members who would either give them access for a bribe or unintentionally assist hackers in the breach via social engineering.
 - **Then comes the actual attack**, which would focus on exploiting whatever vulnerabilities the hacker discovered during their research.
 This is when the hacker gains access to the company’s systems.
 - Finally, once the hacker gains initial access they pivot until they locate the data they’re planning to steal and conduct the final part of the operation - **extracting said information from the company’s systems.**